xoolive/font-dl/readme.md

 This script parses the content of web pages to find web fonts and try to download them.

-It is highly inspired from [@jorgegarciadev/font-dl](https://github.com/jorgegarciadev/font-dl) and provided as is, with no guarantee it will download any of the font file used by the website.
+It is highly inspired from [@jorgegarciadev/font-dl](https://github.com/jorgegarciadev/font-dl) and provided as is, with no guarantee it will download any of the font files used by the website.

-It does not presume **anything** about the license of each file font you download.
+It does not presume **anything** about the license of each font file you download.

 It is **your entire responsibility** to check the license of each font you download and to abide by its conditions.